tapcartinc/custom-block-templates/Add To Cart Replacement/README.md

 # Add To Cart Clone

 ## Description
-This block allows customers to replace the native add to cart button.
+This block allows customers to replace the native add to cart button.<br />
 **[REQUIRED]** A developer will need to make updates for this code to work in production.

 ## How this block works